xiuquan0418/BioinfoSummerSessions/precourse.md

 ### Jupyter notebook

 With the jupyter notebook interface you can do most of the python-based analyses (e.g. based on python notebook (`.ipynb`) files).
 The software is installed in a `conda` environment.
-The environment for the general exercises is called `scRNASeq2021`.
+The environment for the general exercises is called `scRNASeq`.
 You can use this environment in a python notebook by selecting the right kernel.
 You can add installations to the environment by using the terminal (e.g. with `conda install mypackage`).
 You can also create new environments.

 ### Download data using S3